yuki24/rambulance/README.md

 $ rails g rambulance:exceptions_app
 ```

-It'll generate your own custom exceptions app.
-You can use whatever techniques you use in controllers like `before_filter` and `flash[:notice] = "message..."` since it's a grandchild of `ActionController::Base`!
+It will generate your own custom exceptions app.
+You can use whatever techniques you want to use in controllers like `before_filter` and `flash[:notice] = "message..."` since it's a grandchild of `ActionController::Base`!

-**Note that customizing the exceptions app is strongly discouraged as there would be no guard against bugs that occur in the exceptions app.**
+**Heavily customizing the exceptions app is strongly discouraged as there would be no guard against bugs that occur in the exceptions app.**

 ## Testing